boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/activecampaign.md

 Max Rows
 </td>
 <td>
-Most of the REST APIs return only fewer data on a single API request.
-To pull the amount of data you need, set a value in this field.
-Pagination is handled internally and will fetch the amount of data you need.
+Most REST APIs return only a limited amount of data on a single API request.
+To retrieve the necessary amount of data, you can set a value in this field.
+Pagination is handled internally and will fetch the required data.
 </td>
 </tr>
 <tr>